degenbuilder7/Mantle-Defi-Agent/README.md

 In essence, the platform aims to simplify and enhance the developer experience on Mantle while also providing a powerful toolset for DeFi interactions.

 We do not need to deploy any smart contracts for the core functionality of this project because we focus on DeFi intents.
-Instead of building new contracts, our platform helps users seamlessly interact with existing decentralized finance protocols such as Justlend, Sunswap, and HTX DAO.

 By using our interface, users can perform various DeFi actions like lending, staking, swapping, and transferring assets through the respective protocols' already-deployed contracts.

 ### Additional Smart Contract Features:
 Beyond DeFi interactions, our platform also supports smart contract generation, editing, and deployment.
 Users can: